-The Second Story is a community of churches working together to find a family for every child in their region of Texas.
+The Second Story is a community of churches working together to find a family for every child in North Texas.
 Children without families is an injustice, and, in the spirit of Psalm 68:5-6, we work to reverse the trend of children waiting to be adopted.

 Children without families live a story of isolation, neglect, abuse, and hopelessness.
 Many of them experience disrupted placements moving from home to home due to their behaviors which stem from a lack of healing in loving and stable families.